Whitianga Activities Attractions Travel Guide Weather

 8. New Chum Beach

-Those that venture off the beaten path will discover this spot to be pure beauty.
+Those who venture off the beaten path will discover this spot to be pure beauty.
 The Coromandel is healthy for your soul, and New Chum exemplifies that feeling.
 This pristine stretch of land is a gem in New Zealand's coastal crown, with no buildings, roads or infrastructure.

 Shakespeare Headland Track